 Are you stuck between Interlocking stones and Concrete as to what to use while constructing a patio, walkway or driveway?
 Well, don’t be, this article will let you know if interlocking stones are better over the concrete for pavement.
-We at EDEN simply love working with the interlocking stone pavers all thanks to its versatility and scope for flexible designs on any kind of rigid or flat surface.
+We at EDEN simply love working with the interlocking stone pavers all thanks to its versatility.
+Scope for flexible designs on any kind of rigid or flat surface.

 Check out the main benefits of considering interlocking stones.

-Considering the outdoor applications, the interlocking stones are comparatively safe as although it becomes oily the movement of the vehicles is not hampered and is very safe without being prone to accidents.
+Considering the outdoor applications, the interlocking stones are comparatively safe.
+Although it becomes oily the movement of the vehicles is not hampered, and is very safe without being prone to accidents.
 Pavers are very safe pavement material for outdoor applications.
-It is also safe when the top surface of the interlocking paver block is wet or in monsoon season, there is no problem for walking or no tension of slipping over them.
+It is also safe when the top surface of the interlocking paver block is wet.
+In monsoon season, there is no problem for walking or no tension of slipping over them.
 Interlocking pavers are slip resistant and skid resistant.

 The Interlocking pavers are very strong and sturdy surface material as they will not shift or sink and can withstand being walked on and driven on, without buckling.